Consensys/doc.goquorum/docs/HowTo/ManageKeys/AccountPlugins.md

 !!! note

-    Although you can this API to move plugin-managed accounts between nodes, the plugin may provide a preferable alternative.
+    Although you can use this API to move plugin-managed accounts between nodes, the plugin may provide a preferable alternative.
     See the plugin's documentation for more information.

 #### Parameters